 You opened the envelope and HMRC has asked you to review a hold-over relief claim from a return you filed years ago.
 The letter does not allege wrongdoing.
 It is not the start of a formal enquiry.
 It invites you, within 60 days, to confirm the prior claim or amend the return if you now think the claim was wrong.
 The letter is a nudge: HMRC's published One-Too-Many campaign mechanic, deployed at scale against population groups where HMRC's risk analysis points at a recurring claim type that often fails on scrutiny.

-For landlord-cohort recipients, the recurring claim type is hold-over relief on a property gift.
-The three failure points are well established: a buy-to-let gift where section 165 was claimed despite the rental being investment activity rather than trading; a gift into a discretionary trust where the trust is settlor-interested and so disqualifies the section 260 claim; and a mixed-use estate gift where the agricultural element under Schedule 7 Part 1 was not properly separated from the residential and paddock elements.
-This page sets out the statutory framework that determines whether your prior claim survives, the 60-day operational response sequence, the Digital Disclosure Service route if the claim was wrong, and the penalty and appeal architecture that follows.
+If you are a landlord, the claim HMRC is questioning is almost always hold-over relief on a property gift, and it tends to fail at one of three points: a buy-to-let gift where section 165 was claimed despite the rental being investment activity rather than trading; a gift into a discretionary trust where the trust is settlor-interested and so disqualifies the section 260 claim; or a mixed-use estate gift where the agricultural element under Schedule 7 Part 1 was not properly separated from the residential and paddock elements.
+Below is the statutory framework that decides whether your prior claim survives, what to do inside the 60-day window, the Digital Disclosure Service route if the claim was wrong, and the penalty and appeal position that follows.

 The statutory architecture of hold-over relief